 While Tiger Lake processors are only available within particular laptops, it's a different story for the desktop chips.
-Expect pricing to be roughly in line with how much you pay for current-gen Comet Lake:
+There are few surprises when it comes to Rocket Lake's suggested pricing, although it's only provided in US dollars:

-The chips also move to Intel's new Xe integrated graphics, which is claimed to deliver 'up to 50% better integrated graphics performance'.
-Many desktops come with discrete GPUs from the likes of AMD and Nvidia, but it's impressive to see such an improvement in integrated performance.
+The chips also move to Intel's new integrated graphics solution, which is claimed to deliver 'up to 50% better integrated graphics performance'.
+Many desktops come with discrete GPUs from the likes of AMD and Nvidia, but it's impressive to see such a big improvement in integrated performance.